Wismut/crud_developers/README.md

 * Skill (id, name)

  Requirements:
+* All CRUD operations for each entity
 * Stick to the MVC pattern (packages model, repository, service, controller, view)
+* To build the project use Maven
 * To migrate the database use https://www.liquibase.org/
 * The application service layer should be covered with unit tests (junit + mockito).
 * To import libraries use Maven
+* To interact with the database - Hibernate
+* To configure Hibernate - annotations
+* Database initialization must be implemented using liquibase
-* The result of the project should be a separate repository on github, with a description of the task, project and instructions for launching the project locally.
+* The result of the task should be a repository on github, using Travis (https://travis-ci.org/) and displaying the build status of the project.

- Technologies: Java, MySQL, JDBC, Maven, Liquibase, JUnit, Mockito
+ Technologies: Java, MySQL, JDBC, Maven, Liquibase, JUnit, Mockito, Hibernate

  Layers: